mapr-demos/mapr-data-science-refinery-samples/doc/tutorials/0059-event-store-kafka-using-livy.md

 wordCounts.print()

 ssc.start()
-ssc.awaitTermination()
+ssc.awaitTerminationOrTimeout(3 * 60 * 1000)
 ```

-3. Create a streaming producer in another notebook, also with the `%spark` interpreter:
+3. Create a streaming producer in another notebook, also with the `%livy.spark` interpreter:

 ```
 import java.util.Properties